sbaik97/Mission-to-Mars-Web_Scrpting/README.md

-## Objectives
+## Major Outputs:

 ### Step 1 - Scraping

-#### NASA Mars News
+#### Scrape Mars Data: The News

-* Scrape the NASA Mars News Site and collect the latest News Title and Paragraph Text
+* Scrape data from the NASA Mars News Site and collect the latest News Title and Paragraph Text
+ - Visit the mars nasa news site, url = 'https://mars.nasa.gov/news/'
+ - Set up the HTML parser:
+ - Find and assign the title and summary text to variables
+ - Scrap website title and text.

-#### JPL Mars Space Images - Featured Image
+#### Scrape Mars Data: Featured Image

 * Visit the URL for the JPL Featured Space Image
 * Use Splinter to navigate the site and find the image URL for the current Featured Mars Image and assign the URL string to a variable called `featured_image_url`
 * Make sure to find the image URL to the full size `.jpg` image
 * Make sure to save a complete URL string for this image

-#### Mars Weather

-* Visit the Mars Weather Twitter account and scrape the latest Mars Weather Tweet from the page
-    * Save the Tweet text for the weather report as a variable called `mars_weather`

-#### Mars Facts
+#### Scrape Mars Data: Mars Facts

 * Visit the Mars Facts webpage and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
 * Use Pandas to convert the data to a HTML table string

-#### Mars Hemispheres

-* Visit the USGS Astrogeology site to obtain high resolution images for each of Mar's hemispheres
-* Save both the image URL string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
-    * Use a Python dictionary to store the data using the keys `img_url` and `title`
-* Append the dictionary with the image URL string and the hemisphere title to a list
-    * This list will contain one dictionary for each hemisphere

 ### Step 2 - MongoDB and Flask Application